balazsdukai/synthesis-project/index.md

 indoor environments, GPS receivers are not suitable in these conditions.
-Technological developments in the acquisition of location data by smart phones and the use of Wi-Fi networks, enables new opportunities to track users.</p>
+Technological developments in the acquisition of location data by smart phones and the use of Wi-Fi networks, enables new opportunities to track users.

-<p>Wireless Local Area Networks (WLAN) are widely used for indoor
-positioning of mobile devices within this network.
+Wireless Local Area Networks (WLAN) are widely used for indoor positioning of mobile devices within this network.
 The use of the Wi-Fi network to estimate the location of people is an attractive approach, since Wi-Fi access points (AP) are often available in indoor environments.
 Furthermore, smart phones are becoming essential in daily life, making it convincing to track mobile devices.
-This provides a platform to track people by using WLAN as a sensor network, and study the mobility of users inside buildings or groups of buildings.</p>
+This provides a platform to track people by using WLAN as a sensor network, and study the mobility of users inside buildings or groups of buildings.

-<p>At Delft University of Technology (TU Delft) a large scale Wi-Fi network
-is deployed across all facilities covering the indoor space of the campus.
+At Delft University of Technology (TU Delft) a large scale Wi-Fi network is deployed across all facilities covering the indoor space of the campus.
 The network is known as an international roaming service for users in educational environments and is called the eduroam network.
 It